Before we begin. A disclaimer.

 A telegram bot.
 Handle payments.
 A website builder.
 Webhooks and automations.

-All these were a project by themselves.
+All these were projects by themselves.

 It took two months to build (all day coding) and then I launched it on Twitter and Product Hunt.